 - Scribe or allow text-to-voice technology to write responses

 - Have students work in pairs to complete novel section roles

 - Give more (or less) time to complete tasks

 - Options for the culminating assessment projects

 Phew, that’s a LOT of information about literature circle roles and activities!
 While that may seem overwhelming, it is so worth it.
 My kids always love these projects more than any other part of my literacy program.

 Honestly, it is a lot of work at the beginning to get it organized.
 However, once they start rolling, you really do get to sit back and observe the learning.

-If it sounds like something you would love to do but still aren’t sure where to start, or have the time, check out our complete Literature Circles package.
+If it sounds like something you would love to do but still aren’t sure where to start, or have the time, check out our complete Literature Circles package (or here on TPT).
 It contains all the handouts, rubrics and teacher guides you need to run successful groups from start to finish!

 We also have it broken down into smaller sections if you just need a few things to get you started.